pushkarbiring/pushkarbiring/README.md

 # 💫 About Me
 🎓 I’m a Computer Science and Engineering student passionate about building real-world applications.
 <br><br>
-🔭 I’m currently working on: Flutter apps and React + Vite based web projects.
+🔭 I’m currently working on: Web Development and Flutter apps.
 <br><br>
 👯 I’m looking to collaborate on: Open-source web and mobile development projects.
 <br><br>